Denoder/nuxt-module-alternatives/README.md

 - Then in your `package.json` add them as a local module.
 - Finally run `npm install` to have them symlinked.
 - You can then add them to the `modules` or `buildModules` like you would in Nuxt with the same named aliases.

+Alternatively you can use gitpkg to install these modules.

 Example `package.json`:
 <details>